yablony/shopping_list_app/README.md

 - Website is not adjusted for screens of different sizes, e.g. the mobile interface.

 ## :sob: Lessons learnt
-- Planning is important for the wellbeing of the code, as well as my mental wellbeing.
+- Do not permanently remove parts of the code before testing the new code, it's better to comment them out where possible or save them in a seperate file.
-- Get different people to test the game ahead of the deadline to find unnoticed bugs.
+- Have the confidence that tomorrow I will be able to solve the problems that I had today and let myself rest.

 ## :white_check_mark: Future features
 - Save button for recipes.
 - A page with saved recipes.
 - Displaying the fridge items on the main screen as a list, so that the user can view them without needing to click on the 'View and edit all' link.
-- Add a 'Check all' button on the individual recipe pages to save the user time checking all the items.
+- Add a 'Check all' button on the individual recipe pages to save the user time checking all the items before adding them to the shopping list.
-- When an item already exists in the fridge and a user tries to add it to their shopping list: display a message ‘Item already exists, are you sure you want to add it?’.
+- If an item already exists in the fridge and a user tries to add it to their shopping list display a message ‘Item already exists, are you sure you want to add it?’.
 This will give the user an option to add an exisiting item to the shopping list.
 - Add update all button instead of individual updates for the shopping list and fridge in case a user wants to bulk-update their items.